-We are inviting people who have been admitted to hospital with COVID-19 and/or influenza pneumonia to consent to join this research study, which is comparing possible treatments.
+We are inviting people who have been admitted to hospital with pneumonia to consent to join this research study, which is comparing possible treatments.
 This form gives information about the study including the aims, risks and benefits of taking part.